Check out these one, three and five-day sample Tahiti itineraries to see how to divide your days on the big island

 Between Paofai Gardens and Place Vaiete, this newly-opened seaside boardwalk is located at the bottom of Pouvanaa Avenue a Oopa.
 It’s a nice way to cut across town along the banks of the lagoon but also a good spot for a coffee or a meal.

 The museum (free, Mon-Sat 9-5 pm) is inside the exquisite Robert Wan pearl store.
 Wan is the ‘father’ of the Tahitian black pearl industry, and the museum is a great place to learn about how black pearls are produced.
 In the outer islands, there’s a very good chance you’ll be able to visit an actual pearl farm (for sure in Bora Bora, Huahine, Taha’a & the Tuamotus).
 In any case, the museum is free, and you can even have a look at some of the best pearls in French Polynesia up for sale.
-For tips on buying a black pearl, visit the ‘shopping’ section in the French Polynesia Travel Guide.

 Grab some shade beneath a breadfruit tree, watch locals killing a few hours and have a look at the bust of the famous French navigator.
 The park, more like a tiny square, is not a must-see by any means.

 The house of the French Polynesian parliament also doubles as a lovely botanical garden (known as the assembly garden), with native and imported plants lining the footpath along with a few impressive banyan trees.
 Signposted on your right as you enter, continue along the path until reaching the Queen’s Pond.
 This is the most peaceful spot I’ve found in Papeete, a great place for a picnic lunch when it’s hot outside (there’s even cold water available for free).
 The pond’s water is crystal clear, with giant goldfish swimming around.
 It is said that Queen Pomare used to come here every morning to bathe.
+Note that the government complex is closed on Sundays.

 Commemorating the fallen Polynesian soldiers in battle, the war memorial is on the way from the assembly complex to the presidential palace.